CamoNano/nanopyrs/README.md

 Camo Nano functionality is enabled by the `camo` feature, which is **disabled by default**.

 Note that Camo Nano is a **custom, experimental, and non-standard feature** of this library, and is generally not supported by wallets or the wider Nano ecosystem.

 See the `CAMO-PROTOCOL.md` file for details on the Camo Nano protocol.
+When using this library to implement a Camo Nano wallet, make sure to abide by the protocol standards, particularly the minimum-send requirements.

-Version one of the Camo Nano protocol should not be considered finalized until version `1.0.0`.
+While not likely to significantly change, version one of the Camo Nano protocol should not be considered finalized until version `1.0.0`.

 ### Serde